Legacy Widget ↑ Back to top

 - Heading – You can input a customized heading here or leave it empty to use the default.

 - Show on shop pages only – Use this option to display the widget on relevant shop pages only.
 This includes the shop page, product tag and product category pages etc.

-- Clear shortcut – This option is used to display a clickable action element that is used to clear the content of the search field and reset the filter.
+- Clear shortcut – This option is used to display a clickable action element that is used to clear the contents of the price fields and reset the filter.

-- Submit button – This will show a Submit button along with the field.
+- Submit button – This will show a Submit button along with the filter.

 - Submit button label – Combined with the former option, this is the text displayed on the Submit button.

 - Filter – This option should be enabled for live filtering.